 “We were impressed with how easy it was to bring additional radios onto the network without any configuration needed.
 It worked extremely well, and the team was impressed”

 In the week of June 6, we participated with PAR Government at the Rodeo event organized by Tough Stump Tech, a specialized military comms system integrator, at a remote ranch in Montana.
 This isolated location is completely off-grid.
 It was chosen because it challenged the deployment of communications equipment in rugged terrain.
-The main objective was to simulate a Public Safety team’s deployment beyond existing cell coverage and to determine the range that can be obtained with the Wearable Smart Radio while maintaining a minimum link capacity of 5 Mbps, capable of supporting HD video streaming and Situational Awareness data.
+The main objective was to simulate a Public Safety team’s deployment beyond existing cell coverage and to determine the range that can be obtained with the Wearable Mesh Rider Radio while maintaining a minimum link capacity of 5 Mbps, capable of supporting HD video streaming and Situational Awareness data.

 We verified our range of communications by establishing a 3.2km link, with 5Mbps throughput, with average latency < 10 msec.
 From this location we streamed high resolution 3 Mb images through the Wearable to the command center TAK Server.

 Team Awareness Kit (TAK), is an advanced tool to provide a variety of useful SA functions for soldiers, law enforcement, Public Safety, and civilian use.
 SA functions include coordination tools: mapping, navigation, range, bearing, geospatial markup tools, site surveys; communication tools: text chat, image sharing, live video streaming; and many others.
 Today, there are more than 500,000 military and civilian government users.